Couch-Coding-Tech-Blog/shortTIL/README.md

-# How to Execute the file
+# How to Execute the Program
 - Terminal 1
 npm i
 npx json-server ./db.json --port 4000